patrickbreen/ACGChallenge2/README.md

 ### Deploy

- - `cdk deploy PipelineDeployingLambdaStack`
+ - deploy (or update) pipeline - `cdk deploy PipelineDeployingLambdaStack`
- -
+ - destroy pipeline - `cdk destroy PipelineDeployingLambdaStack`

 ### Note

 - Ya, I do build the lambda stacks AND the pipeline on every commit, but only the lambda stacks are deployed.
-- Basically the pipeline *ITSELF* is CI, and all the code is full CI/CD
+- Basically the pipeline *ITSELF* is CI, and all the other infrastructure is full CI/CD
 - CDK gurus will understand what I mean, I think...